 We encourage all students to take up vaccination against Covid-19 provided by the NHS.
 This includes international students - anybody aged 18 or over in the UK is eligible for the Covid-19 vaccination for free, regardless of their nationality or immigration status.

-Getting a vaccination through the NHS
+Getting a vaccination appointment

 If you're an international student with questions about vaccination or other Covid issues, please check the International Student Frequently Asked Questions.

 If you don't have symptoms, you can collect or take a lateral flow test at a site in your area, or you can order a kit to be delivered to you.